 They met at Sushi Rock in Beachwood for their first date, and Allan realized who Karen was as soon as she walked in.
 Karen knew right away that she had found her match, “I had this I’ve been waiting for him all my life feeling.”
 Allan agrees, “I was looking for someone who felt like home, I needed a connection to the past.”

 I asked Karen to offer advice to women over 50 who are searching for love.
 She said that she had been single for nine years before meeting Allan.
 She went on lots of dates, but none developed into serious relationships.
 She says, “It’s a numbers game – never give up, and try to make it fun.
 Even dates that were duds, I always tried to learn something from the experience.
 I knew I would meet someone.”

-If you are searching for romance as profound as Karen and Allan’s, here are the best dating sites for mature singles.
+Here are the best dating sites for singles over 50.
 Match and eHarmony remain the dating site giants.
 The free dating sites Plenty of Fish and OkCupid are also popular.
-Niche sites that cater to senior singles include Senior Match, AARP Dating and Our Time.
+Niche sites that cater to senior singles include Senior Match and Our Time.